 The use of a sample group in estimating liabilities for a large group of insureds is sometimes desirable.
 For large insurers or reinsurers, it may not be feasible to model the future claim activity for all insured asbestos defendants.
-For these companies, the number of insureds who may have filed precautionary notices related to potential asbestos claim activity could easily total five hundred or even one thousand.
+For these companies, the number of insureds who may have filed precautionary notices related to potential asbestos claim activity could easily total five hundred or one thousand insureds.
 Information may be limited on certain defendants, including a large number of defendants whose exposure to asbestos claims is small, due to a small market share or the use of encapsulated asbestos only.
 The sample group must be representative of the total exposures of the company so that an extrapolation of the model results to the remaining exposures can be done.

-To facilitate selection of a sample group and extrapolation of model results for insurance and reinsurance companies, categorize all potential defendants in the asbestos universe into five tiers.
+To facilitate selection of a sample group and extrapolation of model results for insurance and reinsurance companies, we categorized all potential defendants in the asbestos universe into five tiers.
 Each tier rating is based upon the nature and extent of potential asbestos liabilities of the defendant.
-Thus, the first step in determining the appropriate sample group for an insurer or reinsurer is to apply a tier rating to each of the insureds.
+Thus, the first step in determining the appropriate sample group for an insurer or reinsurer is to apply the tier rating to each of the insureds.

-The first tier includes defendants who have been involved in asbestos litigation since its inception and who were the primary manufacturers, suppliers, or miners of raw asbestos or producers of asbestos products throughout North America.
-Each defendant in this category is estimated to face ground-up ultimate aggregate liabilities of \$1 billion or more.
-Considering that across the industry fewer than 20 companies fall into this category and the required information on these defendants is generally available through the claim department and/or public sources, all of these defendants should be reviewed for inclusion in the sample group for detailed model or individual analysis.
-Since most Tier 1 insureds are expected to exhaust available products liability coverage, individual review may be substituted for detailed modeling.
-In such cases, individual analysis may involve simply verifying that reserves have been established to policy limits.
+The first tier includes defendants who have been involved in asbestos litigation since its inception and who were the primary manufacturers or suppliers of asbestos products throughout North America.
+Each defendant in this category is estimated to face ultimate aggregate liabilities of \$1 billion or more.
+Considering that fewer than 20 companies fall into this category and the required information on these defendants is generally available through the claim department and/or public sources, all of these defendants should be reviewed for inclusion in the sample group for detailed model analysis.

-Our second tier includes defendants who have also been involved in asbestos litigation almost since inception, but due to lower market shares or more limited-use products, their estimated ground-up ultimate liabilities are in the \$100 million to \$1 billion range.
-Tier 2 would include manufacturers of asbestos-containing products such as those used in the construction, petrochemical, and shipbuilding industries as well as smaller mining concerns.
-The distinction between Tiers 1 and 2 is subject to some judgment.
-Based on our current estimates, there are approximately 50 Tier 2 defendants, with any one insurer having exposure to a subset of this group of defendants.
-A majority of a company's exposure to Tier 2 defendants should be included in the sample group.
+Our second tier includes defendants who have also been involved in asbestos litigation almost since inception, but due to lower market shares or more limited-use products, their estimated ultimate liabilities are in the \$100 million to \$1 billion range.
+The distinction between Tiers 1 and 2 is subject to some judgment depending on the projection assumptions.
+Based on our current estimates, there are approximately 50 Tier 2 defendants.
+A majority of a company's exposure to Tier 2 defendants should also be included in the sample group.

-The third and fourth tiers include the remaining hundreds of non-railroad defendants that have been enjoined as third party defendants brought into the asbestos litigation as Tier 1 and Tier 2 defendants have filed for bankruptcy protection.
-Tier 3 includes those defendants whose exposure relates to encapsulated and similar low exposure asbestos products (e.g., friction and protective products) and local or regional suppliers and distributors of asbestos products.
-It should be noted that some manufacturers of encapsulated asbestos products with extensive national distribution were targeted early by the plaintiffs' bar and should be categorized as Tier 2.
-Many Tier 3 defendants face substantial numbers of claims, high defense costs, and relatively low indemnity payments (in comparison to Tiers 1 and 2).
-In total, their potential liabilities are significant, though well below the Tier 2 level.
-There are also numerous Tier 3 defendants facing very small liabilities, e.g., in situations where exposure to a company's products will be difficult to establish by plaintiffs.
+The third and fourth tiers are comprised of the remaining hundreds of non-railroad defendants that have been enjoined as third party defendants brought into the asbestos litigation as Tier 1 and Tier 2 defendants have filed for bankruptcy protection.
+Tier 3 includes those defendants whose exposure relates to encapsulated and similar low exposure asbestos products and local or regional distributors of asbestos products.
+As such, many Tier 3 defendants face substantial numbers of claims, high defense costs, and relatively low indemnity payments.
+In total, their potential liabilities are significant though well below the Tier 2 level.
+There are also a large number of Tier 3 defendants facing very small liabilities, e.g., in situations where exposure to a company's products will be difficult to establish by plaintiffs.

 Tier 4 defendants are those who never manufactured or distributed asbestos products, but rather owned or operated property where asbestos products were used.
 A Tier 4 defendant's liability is thus related to contractors or third parties, other than employees, who were exposed to asbestos on the defendant's premises.
-Claims are filed as premises/operations liability rather than products liability generally with per occurrence rather than products aggregate limits applicable.
-An example of a Tier 4 defendant is a utility or oil company.
+An example of a Tier 4 defendant would be a utility or oil company.